Liberation Day (with Soumaya Keynes)

 It's already written.

+Thanks for listening to Strong Message here.
 All our episodes are available in our feed, so make sure you subscribe on BBC Suns.

 Goodbye.
+Goodbye.

 Hi, Greg.

-I'm Greg Furtz, and my BBC Radio 4 show, Sliced Bread, is back to investigate more of your suggested wonder products and find out if the latest fads really deliver on their bold claims.
+I'm Greg Foots, and my BBC Radio 4 show, Sliced Bread, is back to investigate more of your suggested wonder products and find out if the latest fads really deliver on their bold claims.

+It just seems a bit too good to be true.
 Once again, I'll be talking to the experts and separating the science fact from the marketing fiction.

 They're duped into thinking that it's something that has a degree of scientific rigor when it just doesn't.

 From jet lag products and home allergy tests to how a plant-based banger compares to a regular meat sausage.
+Some tasted like cardboard.

 Sliced bread with me, Greg Foote.